nsidc/granule-metgen/README.md

 gpolygon or bounding rectangle for each granule.

-In some cases, non-netCDF files, and/or netCDF files that are non-CF or non-NSIDC compliant will require certain attributes be added to or made active in the data set's .ini file, while other cases will require modifying .ini file attributes in addition to using premet and spatial files as SIPSMetgen did.
+In some cases, non-netCDF files, and/or netCDF files that are non-CF or non-NSIDC compliant will require an operator to define or modify data set details expressed through attributes in an .ini file, in other cases an operator will need to further modify the .ini file to specify paths to where premet and spatial files are stored for MetGenC to use as input files.

-For data sets determined to be suited to taking on their collection's spatial extent (as long as it's a single bounding rectangle, and not two or more bounding rectangles), a `collection_geometry_override=True` attribute/value pair can be added to the .ini file to facilitate granules taking on their collection extent.
-Setting `collection_geometry_override=False` in the .ini file will make MetGenC look to the science files or premet/spatial files for granule-level spatial representation geometry.
+For granules suited to using the spatial extent defined for its collection, a `collection_geometry_override=True` attribute/value pair can be added to the .ini file (as long as it's a single bounding rectangle, and not two or more bounding rectangles).
+Setting `collection_geometry_override=False` in the .ini file will make MetGenC look to the science files or premet/spatial files for the granule-level spatial representation geometry to use.

 For data sets with flightline-type data collection where the contents of .spatial files are meant to represent point clouds, the .ini file will need the attribute/value pair